When greed, fear and obsession rule the senses, danger is never more than a heartbeat away.

 Or I should have been done; but I wasn't.

-See, my readers (who could be far greater in number) have often remarked that these characters are like friends - people that they know and love - which means that reading books two and three became less to do with following a series and more about catching up with friends they hadn't seen in a while.
+See, my readers (who could be far greater in number, but, you know, quality matters) have often remarked that these characters are like friends - people they know and love - which means that reading books two and three became less to do with following a series and more about catching up with friends they hadn't seen in a while.

 In psychological terms, it's something like the concept of source monitoring error - where we recall information in a different form to that which it was originally presented.